Asset ManagementClick here to view PDF version.Effective November 2015Version: 1.3

 No assets will be transferred into or out of the designated locking facility within the district warehouse without entry being made in the system of record.

-No asset will be transferred from the responsibility of the IT Department without digital receipt.
+No asset will be transferred from the responsibility of the OTIS Department without digital receipt.

 Disposal of Assets